NSMBW-Community/Reggie-Next/readme.md

 ### Getting Started

-If you're on Windows and don't care about having the bleeding-edge latest features, you can use the official release.
+If you're on Windows or Mac and don't care about having the bleeding-edge latest features, you can use the official release.
 This is by far the easiest setup method.

-If you are not on Windows or you want the very latest features, you'll need to run Reggie! from source.
+If you are not on those systems or you want the very latest features, you'll need to run Reggie! from source.

 ### How to Run Reggie! from Source